SidharthMudgil/mini-projects/flutter/taapmaan_app/README.md

-# Taapmaan-TempConverter
+# Taapmaan App

-- A new Flutter project for Temperature Converter
+- A new Flutter project for Temperature Converter.

 - You can convert from Celsius/Fahrenheit/Kelvin to Fahrenheit/Celsius/Kelvin